 7. Optimize Your HTML

 HTML optimization refers to the reduction of web page content by eliminating extra and useless white spaces.
 Most times, these additional unnecessary white spaces are responsible for slower loading speeds.
-With optimized HTML, there’s a lower consumption of bandwidth.
+With optimized HTML, there’s lower consumption of bandwidth.

 It would be best if you considered using a simple structure in your HTML.
 This structure is achievable by avoiding nested structures.
 Doing this makes parsing your pages more useful.
 If you’re unsure of how to proceed with any of the optimization processes, it will help to consider expert support on website design and optimization.